 If you're out of thyme, substitute an equal amount of savory, marjoram or oregano.
 This will come closest to the intended flavor.
 If you don't have any of these herbs on hand, poultry seasoning, Herbes de Provence or Italian seasoning will also work, since these spice blends all contain thyme.
 While rosemary is a relative of thyme, it doesn't make a very good substitute.
 Rosemary is much more pungent and will overshadow the other flavors in your recipe.

-If you don't have any of these suggested substitutes on hand, just omit the thyme called for and continue on with your recipe.
+If you don't have any of these suggested substitutes on hand, omit the thyme called for and continue with your recipe.
 Since thyme is usually used in conjunction with other herbs, there are probably still plenty of other ingredients in your recipe to lend flavor to the finished dish.

 Substituting Dried Thyme for Fresh

 If you grow thyme in your garden, be sure to freeze some while it's in season, so you can enjoy cooking with fresh thyme year round.
 To freeze it, just lay your thyme clippings out on a cookie sheet, and flash freeze it.
 Then, transfer it to a freezer bag once it is fully frozen.
 There's no need to remove the thyme leaves from their woody stems before you freeze it.
 Wait to do that until you're ready to use it in a recipe.